John Cremona

 John Joseph Cremona KOM KM (6 January 1918 – 24 December 2020) was a Maltese jurist and poet.
-He was the Attorney General of Malta during independence talks in 1964 and helped draft the Constitution of Malta.
+He was the Attorney General of Malta during independence talks in 1964 and the author of the Constitution of Malta.
 He served as the chief justice of Malta from 1971 to 1981.
 He assumed the functions of Head of State in an acting capacity several times, both as governor-general and president.
 He simultaneously served as Malta's first representative judge on the European Court of Human Rights from 1965 to 1992.
 Cremona was also a noted poet, writing in Italian, English, and Maltese.

 Early life

 Cremona was born in Xagħra, Gozo on 6 January 1918.
 He held four doctorates: a Dr. jur. from the University of Trieste, an LL.D from the University of Malta, a PhD in law from the University of London, and a DLitt from Sapienza University of Rome.
 He did research in constitutional law at the London School of Economics and the Institute for Advanced Legal Studies of the University of London.